CRANK211/c211-uwp-composition/Samples/RelativePanelImplicitAnimation/RelativePanelImplicitAnimation/Readme.md

 > **Note**: We have defined a number of snap points in our app >=1200 >=800 and >=0

-3. No we are going to create our layout.
-We will use a `RelativePanel` to position 3 blocks of content:
+ 3. Now we are going to specify the layout.
+You will see we use a `RelativePanel` to position 3 blocks of content:
     * An image
     * A description of the image
     * A scrolling region of items representing CommentsScrollviewer

-    Insert the following below the `</VisualStateManager.VisualStateGroups>` line:

-    ```xaml
+    ```xml
         <RelativePanel HorizontalAlignment="Stretch"
                        Margin="20">

             <controls:VisualControl ImageUri="ms-appx:///assets/IMG_1343.JPG"